varigence/docs/bimlflex/concepts/load-parameters.md

 BimlFlex provides a number of standard out-of-the-box `parameters`, as well as the functionality to create your own.
 Parameters can be used in many ways - for example for managing data load windows, orchestration and standardised or default values.

-Paramaters are most commonly used to define a high water mark or define a filter for what is returned from a Source System.
+Parameters are most commonly used to define a high water mark or define a filter for what is returned from a Source System.
 The explanations and scenarios belong are generated in vein with that task.

 ## Parameter Management